Massachusetts Laws and Incentives

 • FY 2030, all vehicles with a GVWR of 14,000 lbs. or more.

-Increase the total number of electric vehicle (EV) charging stations on state properties to:
+Increase the total number of electric vehicle (EV) chargers on state properties to:

 All agencies must assess and implement strategies to reduce vehicle fossil fuel use to the greatest extent feasible, including, but not limited to, acquiring the most fuel-efficient and appropriately-sized vehicle models, conducting fleet optimization evaluations, identifying opportunities to reduce vehicle miles traveled, and educating employees on efficient driving practices.
 Additionally, agencies must prioritize vehicle deployment at facilities located in environmental justice communities.